sallybakar/ticketmaster_broadway_scraper/README.md

     Logs execution time in the console.

-6. (Optional) Launch the Streamlit Dashboard
+6. (Optional) Launch the Streamlit Dashboard:

-streamlit run streamlit_app.py
+streamlit run main.py

 Explore the data visually via filters, tables, and show previews.